Time-Dependent Self Consistent Harmonic Approximation: Anharmonic nuclear quantum dynamics and time correlation functions: Introduction

 In \secname~\ref{sec:full:dyn} we introduce the theoretical framework of this paper.
 We revise the general dynamical response to an external time-dependent perturbation and the relationship between the nuclear time-correlation functions to some common experimental techniques.
-In \secname~\ref{sec:scha} we revise the static SCHA, redefining it in a contest in which it is easier to link with the full time-dependent theory.
 The Time-Dependent SCHA (TD-SCHA) is introduced in \secname~\ref{sec:tdscha}, where we derive the master equation for the density matrix by imposing that a Gaussian wave-packet must minimize the Dirac action.
-We also discuss generic features of the time-evolution as energy and entropy conservation.
-We also discuss steady-state solutions and the thermodynamic equilibrium (where the SCHA solution is recovered).
+We also discuss generic features of the time-evolution as energy and entropy conservation, steady-state solutions, and the thermodynamic equilibrium (where the SCHA solution is recovered).
 In \secname~\ref{sec:linear:response}, we linearize the TD-SCHA equations of motion around the equilibrium solution.
-We derive the explicit formula to compute the quantum time-correlation functions and derive a new Lanczos based algorithm to compute them.
-We show in \secname~\ref{sec:ansatz} that we recover the dynamical \emph{ansatz} formulated by Bianco et al\cite{Bianco2017} for one-phonon Green functions.
-In \secname~\ref{sec:hydrogen}, we benchmark the method in the complex case of high-pressure hydrogen phase III, where quantum dispersion and anharmonicity strongly affect the vibrational spectra.
+We derive the explicit formula to compute the quantum dynamical response functions and derive a new Lanczos-based algorithm to compute them.
+In \secname~\ref{sec:applications}, we benchmark the method both in an illustrative 1D toy model and in the realistic case of high-pressure hydrogen phase III, where quantum dispersion and anharmonicity strongly affect the vibrational spectra.
 We prove, comparing the simulation of IR and Raman spectra to experiments, how the TD-SCHA can easily handle such a complex system with 96 atoms in the simulation cell computing forces between ions fully \emph{ab initio} within Density Functional Theory (DFT).